tobilg/mesos-framework-boilerplate/README.md

 The UI was initially taken from the excellent [mesos/elasticsearch](https://github.com/mesos/elasticsearch) framework, which uses [rdash-angular](https://github.com/rdash/rdash-angular) itself.
 It then was adapted to use the Node.js backend webservices, which the frontend consumes via Angular services.

-If you want to change the UI styling, you can edit the `public/stylesheets/style.css` file according to your needs.
+If you want to change the UI styling, you can edit the `public/stylesheets/style.css` file according to your needs, in addition, the FRAMEWORK_NAME_BACKGROUND environment variable is available to set the framework title row color.

 ## Backend

 The backend was developed in Node.js, and is quite straight forward.
-Nothing fancy, just some plain [Express.js](http://www.expressjs.com) services which can be found in `routes/api.js`.
+Nothing fancy, just some plain [Express.js](http://www.expressjs.com) services which can be found in `routes/api.js` and `lib/baseApi.js`.

 It provides the following endpoints:

 ```
-GET /framework/configuration              Returns the started framework configuration as JSON.
+GET /framework/configuration              Returns the started framework configuration as JSON, authentication-aware.
 GET /framework/info                       Returns the information about the framework from the `package.json` file.
 GET /framework/stats                      Returns the stats for each task type, for usage in the Dashboard.
+GET /framework/restart                    Restarts the scheduler.
 GET /tasks/launched                       Returns the launched (running) tasks.
 GET /tasks/types                          Returns the task types, along with some basic stats (with `runningInstances` and `allowScaling`).
 PUT /tasks/types/:type/scale/:instances   Used to scale the task types (`type`) to (`instances`) instances.
+POST /tasks/:task/restart                 Used to restart a task, by task ID, a module can add a health check and set the restart helper to use it as a check of a completed restart.
+POST /tasks/rollingRestart                Used for rolling restart of all running tasks, a module can add a health check and set the restart helper to use it as a check of a completed restart.
+POST /tasks/killAll                       Used to kill all tasks under the framework and start them again, not as a rolling restart.
+POST /tasks/types/:type/killAll           Used to kill all tasks of a type under the framework and start them again, not as a rolling restart.
 GET /logs                                 Returns the current log output as text.
-GET /health                               Returns http status 200 as long the application is running.
+GET /health                               Returns http status 200 as long the application is running and a heartbeat from Mesos has been sent in the last 60 seconds.
 Used for Marathon health checks.
 ```

 ## Scheduler customization